kcalhoon/kcalhoon.github.io/_posts/2025-08-18-enterprise-ai-pyramid.md

 # The Enterprise AI Pyramid

-Unable to find one graphic that explained all the ways large companies use AI, I built one.
+Unable to find one graphic that explained the many ways large companies ought to use AI, I built one.
 The **Enterprise AI Pyramid** plots AI work on three axes — **(1)** how deeply you integrate and govern it, **(2)** how much competitive advantage each layer can create, and **(3)** how many projects you can realistically keep alive.
 Read bottom-to-top for a roadmap; scan the arrows for the trade-offs.

 ![Enterprise AI Pyramid – August 2025]({% link assets/images/enterprise_ai_pyramid_20250818.png %})